You are here

 His main research interests include: analytical modeling and performance evaluation; reliability and availability of distributed systems; Grid and Cloud computing; Internet of Things and Fog/Edge computing and their applications in the context of Smart Cities; blockchain technologies and their use for IoT, Cloud, and Fog/Edge computing.

 Francesco Longo is the author of more than 100 scientific papers in international journals and conferences.
-He is a member of the Program Committee/Organizing Committee of several international conferences and of the Editorial Board of "International Journal of Distributed Sensor Networks", Hindawi and of "Future Generation Computer System", Elsevier.
+He is (or has been) a member of the Program Committee/Organizing Committee of several international conferences and of the Editorial Board of "International Journal of Distributed Sensor Networks", Hindawi and of "Future Generation Computer System", Elsevier.
 He has been a guest editor of several special issues in international journals.

 Francesco Longo has collaborated and still collaborates within numerous national and international research projects.
 He is a co-founder of the innovative startup SmartMe.IO S.r.l., an academic spin-off of the University of Messina.